RuairiK/MCC-question-bank/README.md

-# ATPL Question Bank App
+# MCC Question Bank App

-A modern, mobile-friendly question bank application for ATPL (Airline Transport Pilot License) exam preparation.
+A modern, mobile-friendly question bank application for MCC (Multi-Crew Coordination) exam preparation.
+Now available as a Progressive Web App (PWA) that can be installed on Android and iOS devices!

 ## Features